grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     4 newly exposed screws.

     > [!IMPORTANT]
     > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+Additionally, keep track and count the number of screws removed to ensure there are no extra screws in the area.

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image5.jpeg"/>